-- The bottom channel on all ground floor steel frame panels is additionally protected by a DPC. - The insulation keeps the steel in a "warmframe" environment, which, in conjunction with an internal AVCL (where required, see Section 4.4.1 of this Certificate), prevents the formation of condensation within the wall structure. - The metal and timber in the roof trusses are kept free from prolonged moisture build up, by means of free air circulation in the roof space, using ventilation methods in accordance with Part F2 of TGD to Part F of the Building Regulations 1997 to 2019. - Where steel is cut on site or where the coating of the steel becomes damaged, it is protected by the application of a zinc rich paint. - All fasteners have been assessed and tested for use with the system, to ensure the minimum 50-year design life of the system.
+- The bottom channel on all ground floor steel frame panels is additionally protected by a DPC. - The insulation keeps the steel in a "warmframe" environment, which, in conjunction with an internal AVCL (where required, see Section 4.4.1 of this Certificate), prevents the formation of condensation within the wall structure. - The metal and timber in the roof trusses are kept free from prolonged moisture build up, by means of free air circulation in the roof space, using ventilation methods in accordance with Part F2 of TGD to Part F of the Building Regulations. - Where steel is cut on site or where the coating of the steel becomes damaged, it is protected by the application of a zinc rich paint. - An assessment of corrosion of fasteners in normal conditions with a view to a minimum 60-year design life.
+Studs shall be located a minimum of 150 mm above ground level.